heyjoekim/SnowModelDoc/README.md

 2. Set up Meteorlogical Data

 ### 4.1 Topo_vege
+#### 4.1.1 Data Download
+A wget script is provided from Glen Liston to obtain his topo_vege data.
+You can supply your own, but it may be easier to use his data.
+I have downloaded Glen Liston's data and it is on Sam's shared drive.
+It should be located in `/General/hkim/sm_datafiles/topography/` and `/General/hkim/sm_datafiles/landcover/`.

+The topo data is a 1-arcsec, North American dem dataset from US NED 3DEP program.
+The land cover data is the 2015 North American Land Changeg Monitoring System dataset (NALCMS).

+#### 4.1.2 Making Processing Input Files
+#### 4.1.3 Running A Lot of Code
 ### 4.2 Meteorological Data
 I believe SnowModel was initially designed to run using data from meteorological stations that were interpolated using MicroMet.
 We can also force SnowModel using reanalysis data (i.e. ERA5, NLDAS2, MERRA-2).
 However, it does take some time.
 #### 4.2.X Download Reanalysis Data